 Every case is different.
 Many factors determine the monetary value of a case.
 How much are your past medical expenses?
 Will you need future medical care?
 What is your occupation?
 How much were you making before you got hurt?
 How old were you when you got hurt?
 Will you be forced to take a lower-paying job because of your injury?
 These are just some of the questions we will need to answer to determine the value of your case.

 Will I Get More Money If I Handle the Case Myself?

 No. Many people think that they can save money and get more at the end if they don’t have a lawyer.
 In reality, the opposite is true.
 Without a lawyer, you won’t know your legal options and how much your case is worth.
 The insurance company will offer pennies on the dollar to get a quick settlement.
 Most people without a lawyer will think the offer is fair and take it.

 Can I Sue Somebody Other than My Employer?

 Yes.
-If you get hurt at work, you cannot sue your employer, but you can file a lawsuit against anyone else responsible for you injury.
+If you get hurt at work, you cannot sue your employer, but you can file a lawsuit against anyone else who was negligent and responsible for you injury.
 For example, if you were injured in a car accident, you may have a case against the driver of the other car.
 Or if you were hurt because of a defective machine at work, you can bring a lawsuit against the designer of the machine, or the company that installed it.
-These kinds of lawsuits are called third-party claims, and can be filed if another party was negligent.
+These kinds of lawsuits are called third-party claims.

 FAQs: Hiring an Attorney